eaasi/user-handbook/source/configuration/sharing_environments.rst

 .. note::

     The following guidance is unique to `v2021-10` of EAASI.
 It reflects the technical capabilities and limitations of the platform's grant-funded, exploratory period and does not reflect how the EAASI team imagines Environment and resource sharing to function moving foward in the re-architected, "Next-Gen" EAASI platform.
-For more details on the team's future vision for user account management and access control, please check out the :ref:`roadmap` or join the discussion on the `User Forum <https://forum.eaasi.cloud/c/eaasi-alliance-discussion/roadmap-governance/23>`_!
+For more details on the team's future vision for user account management and access control, please check out the :ref:`roadmap`!

 Due to limitations in the underlying architecture, the options for having multiple users interact with the same Environment in v2021.10 of EAASI - whether at the same time, or distributed - are few.